-Mr Salter-Church, a former adviser to the Conservative Party, is a director at telecoms giant Openreach and also a council member of the National Trust, and it may be that he is spreading himself too thinly to be able to give these most serious of allegations the attention they deserve.
+Mr Salter-Church, a former adviser to the Conservative Party, may be that he is spreading himself too thinly to be able to give these most serious of allegations the attention they deserve.
 And while he deserves credit for turning around the financial fortunes of Pride In London since he took over in 2013, it seems quite obvious that his tenure has reached its natural conclusion.
 Which is why I am calling for his resignation.

 This is not meant to be a personal attack against Mr Salter-Church, but having led an organisation for eight years which is consistently being called out for racism within its own ranks, the time is surely now for a change.
 It’s not enough to apologise – we need to know how Pride In London plans to change the situation.
 We, the LGBTQI+ community, can no longer be by-standers.
 Silence is complicity.